chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 fmt.Printf("%p\n", in.env)             // 0xc00010a500
 ```

-If we-reassign `in.environment` to a new environment, the address `&in.environment` and the value of `blockEnv.enclosing` stay the same, while the pointer value of `in.environment` changes:
+If we-reassign `in.env` to a new environment, the address `&in.env` and the value of `blockEnv.enclosing` stay the same, while the pointer value of `in.env` changes:

 ```go
 in.env = &environment{}